tannerjt/state_images.json/README.md

-# US States and Beatiful Images
+# US States and Beautiful Images
 ### JavaScript object of US States and image names

 JSFiddle Example